Guitar String Buzz

 1. Are you playing the note in the right place?

 Watch your technique.
-See if you’re fretting notes at the right spot behind the fret.
+See if you’re fretting notes at the right spot behind the fret instead of in between the frets.
 If your fingers are too far behind your frets then you’ll hear some unwanted buzzing.

 2. Are you striking your strings too hard?